 At the same time, automotive designers were thinking that maybe things went better with a Coke shape.

 In the 1960s, a raised waistline ridge, rising hipline, ‘hop-up’, ‘kick-up’ or ‘hip-like hump’ just forward of the rear wheels became quite popular.
 Some of the more flamboyant examples incorporated a complementary upward sweep of the rear windowsill.
-This style became commonly known as a Coke Bottle shape.
+This style became most commonly known as a Coke Bottle shape.

 These raised character lines were utilized as far back as the 1947 Cisitalia and 1950 Buick and Cadillac.
 Many vehicles adopted this trend including the Mercedes Ponton, Fiat 600 and Volkswagen Karmann Ghia.